dmachard/go-dnscollector/doc/multiplexer.md

-# DnsCollector - Logs routing
+# DnsCollector - Logs routing / Multiplexer

 The dns collector can be configured with multiple loggers and collectors at the same time.